Awesome: Video Game Levels N-S

 - Death Egg in particular because in Sonic 2, it just served as battlegrounds for Silver Sonic and Robotnik and nothing else, but in Sonic 3, it's been fleshed out to a full zone.

 - Dead Line: Sonic Rush.
-Not only does the level mess with gravity, instead of keeping with the honored tradition of "doomsday" music, this level substitutes in Crowning Music of Awesome.
+Not only does the level mess with gravity, instead of keeping with the honored tradition of "doomsday" music, this level substitutes in Awesome Music.
 Said music is so awesome, in fact, that you'll find that the menu screen uses a remix of it.

 - Sonic's Casinopolis level in Sonic Adventure.
 NiGHTS Pinball set to Message From Nightopia?
 Heck yeah!